Bread roll recipe | Potato roll

 - Mash potatoes or crumble them.
 Add carrots and peas, slightly mash them.

 - Add chili powder, garam masala, turmeric, salt, coriander leaves and amchur or lemon juice.
-Mix everything well and check the salt.
+Mix everything well and taste test to adjust salt and spice levels.

 - Divide the mixture to 10 equal balls and make an oblong or oval shaped balls.
 Set these aside.

 - Trim the edges of the bread.
-Begin to roll them with a rolling stick to flatten them like puri.
+Begin to roll them with a rolling stick to flatten them.
 Flatten to a thin sheet.
 This prevents the bread from absorbing oil.

 - Stir 2 tbps flour with half cup water.
 Set this aside.
-Smear the milk or water all over the bread slices with your fingers or brush so that it turns moist and wet.
-But not with excess dripping water.
+Smear the milk or water all over the bread slices with a brush to make it moist and wet. (not with excess dripping water)

 - Smear the flour mix on the edges.
 Place one ball towards one end and begin to roll.